 - Preheat your oven to 170C or 350 F and line an 8x8 inch pan with parchment paper;

-- In a medium bowl beat together 5 tbsp of the coconut oil, reserving the rest for later, with the erythritol sweetner, egg, egg yolks for approx 1 minute.
+- In a medium bowl beat together 5 tablespoon of the coconut oil, reserving the rest for later, with the erythritol sweetner, egg, egg yolks for approx 1 minute.

 - While beating, pour the melted chocolate into the egg mixture until well incorporated.